 To kiss the Blarney Stone, you climb up a windy, narrow stairs to the top of the castle.
 You lean backwards and grab an iron railing to get in the proper kissing position.
 There is someone there to hold you and keep the line moving.
 There are also railings under the stone for an additional layer of safety.

 While kissing the Blarney Stone is not for everyone, visiting the Blarney Castle and its surroundings gardens is a must for every Ireland itinerary.
-Info on Blarney Castle tickets can be found here.
-You can also book this day trip tour from Dublin, which includes admission tickets to the castle.

 Or, you can stay overnight at the Blarney Castle hotel, which is conveniently located within walking distance to Blarney Castle Gardens.